 The excellence, authenticity, and originality of these performances will also serve as models for future performances by students and provide a basis for developing informed and critical listening skills.

-Applied music students will be able to satisfactorily perform a composition at their own individual technical levels.
+Applied music students will be able to satisfactorily perform appropriate literature.

 Student ensembles will satisfactorily perform music at levels appropriate to the ensembles’ course descriptions.

-Students, particularly in the techniques and pedagogy courses, will understand strategies for conducting, teaching and performing.
+Students will understand strategies for conducting, teaching, and performing.